bingb0t5/im-in/AI_MODERATION.md

 - manual archive / return-to-review queue handling via `moderation_archived_at`
 - public moderation transparency page at `/moderation`
 - backend logging of public moderation actions into a separate public transparency log
+- manual moderator actions can include a required public explanation which is then shown in the transparency log
 - explicit backend rejection when platform moderation is attempted on private activities or on non-public fields of semi-public activities

 ## What Is Still Future Work